FAQ On Writing

 If you’re having trouble posting every day, it’s either because:

 b.)
-You’re not making “getting it down on paper” a priority.
+You’re not making “writing” a priority.

-There is no such thing as “not enough time.”
+There’s no such thing as “not enough time.”
 We all have the same 24 hours in a day, and the only difference is what you do with it and what you prioritize.

 Do you outline?